sandialabs/suncal/doc/Manual/manual.md

 These settings will remain in place the next time the program is opened.

-# Python usage
+# Python API

-The back end of the calculator can be installed and run as a Python package to allow greater flexibility in defining the calculations, loading input data, and processing the results.
+The back end of Suncal can be installed and run as a Python package to allow greater flexibility in defining the calculations, loading input data, and processing the results.
 Running as a package allows for uncertainty propagation through arbitrary functions, curve fitting to any curve, and loading/saving data to any file format available to Python.
 It can also run uncertainty propagation calculations on complex valued (real and imaginary) measurement models natively.